-We propose that a key mechanism contributing to the disengagement of meta-emotions is the ability to perceive affective change below the 50ms firing rate of production rules.
-This reduction of the metacognitive threshold below 50ms results in an effect similar to what occurs in the visual flicker-fusion illusion should one reduce the speed of the film below 24 frames per second.
-The illusion of consistency is broken and one perceives the rapid arising and passing of experience.
+We propose that a key mechanism contributing to the deactivation of meta-emotions is the ability to perceive affective change below the 50ms firing rate of production rules.
+Reducing the metacognitive threshold below 50ms produces an effect similar to the visual flicker-fusion illusion that occurs when the film speed is reduced below 24 frames per second.
+The illusion of consistency is broken, and one perceives the rapid arising and passing of experience.

-This refined perception of affective variations prohibits production rules from matching to the constant fluctuations in working memory (Figure 3).
+This refined perception of affective variations inhibits production rules from matching to the constant fluctuations in working memory (Figure 3).
 In effect, production rules do not have enough time to identify the rapidly changing pattern of affect.
-In principle, as long as this metacognitive sensitivity remains, productions are unable to fire secondary emotional reactions.
+In principle, as long as sufficient metacognitive sensitivity remains, productions are unable to fire secondary emotions.

-Lowering one's metacognitive threshold below the 50ms rate requires an expert level of metacognitive skill, as it necessitates the accumulation of production rules that are sufficiently refined.
-These expert productions are more able to detect the subtle variations in affective experience, and the fleeting signals from other internal cognitive states.
-Conversely, should one's metacognitive threshold raise above 50ms, the affective pattern would appear sufficiently stable for emotional reactivity to resume.
+Lowering one's metacognitive threshold below the 50ms rate requires an expert level of metacognitive skill, as it necessitates the accumulation of sufficiently refined production rules.
+These expert production rules are better able to detect subtle variations in affective experience and fleeting signals from other internal cognitive states.
+Conversely, if one's metacognitive threshold rises above 50ms, the affective pattern may appear stable enough for emotional reactivity to resume.

-This account helps to articulate how the subcomponents of mindfulness training assists in diminishing cycles of negative emotion within psychological disorders such as Cognitive Attentional Syndrome.
+This account helps articulate how the subcomponents of mindfulness training assist in diminishing cycles of negative emotion in psychological disorders such as Cognitive Attentional Syndrome.
 Individuals who experience CAS are often caught in patterns of negative emotion without a normal exit condition from the informational loop (Wells, 2019).
 From a computational standpoint, the development of production rules of the type discussed would provide an exit condition from maladaptive emotional loops that would otherwise persist.

-This analysis highlights the pivotal role of metacognitive training in emotional regulation, and the key mechanism by which metacognitive practices such as detached mindfulness enhance the ability to perceive emotions without immediately reacting to them.
+This analysis highlights the pivotal role of metacognitive training in emotional regulation and the key mechanism by which metacognitive practices such as detached mindfulness enhance the ability to perceive emotions without reacting to them.

 Figure 3.
 Above the 50ms threshold, an emotion is perceived as sufficiently stable for productions to match and fire secondary emotions.
-Below the 50ms threshold, the perception of emotional impermanence prevents productions from matching and firing secondary emotion.
+Below the 50ms threshold, the perception of emotional impermanence prevents productions from matching and firing secondary emotions.